-The 10 provinces in Tuscany include Florence, Arezzo, Grosseto, Livorno, Lucca, Massa Carrara, Pisa, Pistoia, Prato and Siena.
+The 10 provinces in Tuscany include: Florence, Arezzo, Grosseto, Livorno, Lucca, Massa Carrara, Pisa, Pistoia, Prato and Siena.

 Of these 10, the most popular cities you may have heard about are Florence for its fantastic collection of Renaissance art, Pisa for its stunning leaning tower, and Siena for its authentic medieval history.

-The Italian Tuscan region has a sea of options available to tourists so it may be challenging to figure out the best areas to stay.
+The Italian Tuscan region has a sea of options available to visitors, so it may be challenging to figure out the best areas to stay.
 To help you decide on the best areas to stay in Tuscany, think of the towns and cities you’d like to explore and places you’d like to spend the most time in, then choose one of them as your base.

 Best Places to Stay in Tuscany | Top Towns

-FLORENCE: Best place to stay in Tuscany for ART & history experience
+FLORENCE: Best place to stay in Tuscany for Art & history experience